futpib/emacs-nodejs-slave/README.md

 ;; "No way!
 Your emacs is running 2 days, 7 hours, 9 minutes, 1 second!"
 ```

-Check out (tests)[https://github.com/futpib/emacs-nodejs-slave/blob/master/test/emacs-nodejs-slave-test.el] if you wonder what exactly is supported by the JS DSL (contributions are wellcome)
+Check out [tests](https://github.com/futpib/emacs-nodejs-slave/blob/master/test/emacs-nodejs-slave-test.el) if you wonder what exactly is supported by the JS DSL (contributions are welcome)

 ### Run js string